 The UN-SERF is organized into five pillars and combines downstream support to delivery systems and communities and upstream support to policy and programme management by government, business associations, labour unions and civil society.
 The five-pronged framework aims to: 1) help comprehensively protect the health system during the COVID-19 crisis; 2) at the same time, and equally urgent, defend people through social protections and basic services; 3) protect jobs, small- and medium-sized enterprises and vulnerable workers in the informal sector through economic recovery; 4) help guide the necessary surge in fiscal and financial stimulus to make the macroeconomic framework work for the most vulnerable and foster sustainable development and strengthen multilateral and regional responses; and 5) promote social cohesion and build trust through social dialogue and political engagement and invest in community-led resilience.

-based and gender equality imperative to build back better.
+These five pillars are connected by a strong environmental sustainability, peacebuilding, rights-based and gender equality imperative to build back better.